Maine is Actually Home to Nearly 700 Types Of Spiders? Sleep Tight!

 Oddly enough, none of them revolve around a fear of spiders.
 I think they're just dandy.
 I mean, if there's one living in the corner of the window in my workshop, it usually meets it's fate with the shop vac.
 But if it's in some corner of the house somewhere, what do I care?

 My wife on the other hand, she has absolutely zero appreciation for spiders.
 I often have to come from the other end of the house to kill a spider she doesn't want to deal with.
 And I have a buddy, who's a big muscle-y weight lifter type, and he practically faints at the sight of arachnids.
 Never mind the startling news this week that Maine is now home to a new species of Black Widow...
 Nothing to fear at all, right?

 But...
 It was nothing.
 It's was just an old fashioned list.
 Just Latin and dates and places.
 Ugh.
 BORING!!!!
-I get it... science needs to science, but I need to be scared of things becuase it's close to Halloween.
+I get it... science needs to science, but I need to be scared of things because it's close to Halloween.
 I don't need to know about trachelas tranquillus.
 I wanna see big spiders eating little ones.
 Or a big wolf spider wrapping up a june bug.

 It couldn't hurt to maybe photoshop in some lasers instead of the webs.
 Maybe more people would get interested in spider science if there were the occasional laser.
 Not like anyone really thinks they shoot lasers, but you have to really sell it, you know?
 Halloween can't just sell itself.

 But, despite being the driest read that you'll only get through half a line of, it's an immense accomplishment that took years and dedication to complete.
 This is an invaluable resource to all arachnologists.
 Dr. Daniel Jennings and Entomologist Charlene Donahue gave 14 years of research to just this project.
 Amazing.